 Building a WordPress site that keeps community members updated on breaking news while also offering deeper insights on the happenings around WordPress was Brian Krogsgard’s goal when he launched PostStatus.com.
-Listen in as he shares how WooCommerce powers his site and whether he used it out-of-the-box or had to do some customizations.
+Read how WooCommerce powers his site and whether he used it out-of-the-box or had to do some customizations.
 We also talk about the importance of building a community with a subscription/membership.
 Lastly, Brian shares with us what he would like to see in the future in the WooCommerce core.

 You can also listen in where Brian joins us on the Do the Woo Podcast: WooCommerce, Shopify and A Lot of Woo with Brian Krogsgard

-Bob Dunn: Hey, everyone, and welcome to episode twenty-two of Do the Woo, a podcast for WooCommerce shop owners.
-Bob Dunn here, also known as Bob WP on the web.
-Today we are talking with one of the prominent figures in the WordPress community.
+Bob Dunn: Today we are talking with one of the prominent figures in the WordPress community.
 One of the main reasons is he keeps those WordPressers who design, develop—and do whatever else they choose to do— informed and updated on the nitty gritty of WordPress and the community.
 In fact, if you know these names, we might even call our guests the Woodward and Bernstein of WordPress.
 If you work with WordPress, you need to know Brian Krogsgard, publisher of Post Status.
 Hey Brian, welcome to the show.

 Brian Krogsgard: Hey Bob.
 Thanks for having me.
 You’re too kind with your intro.